Fu-Man-Chu/Fu-Man-Chu.github.io/_posts/2022-02-14-FT-russia-letter.md

   - Politics
 ---

-Financial Times, Letters to Editor.
+*Financial Times*, Letters to Editor.
 See the original publication [here](https://www.ft.com/content/02514919-6948-493c-9d89-9072a96c6737).
 The letter is a brief expository response to the FT's early coverage of China's position in the Russian invasion of Ukraine, amid the initial confusions.

 <!---